elidoran/chain-builder/README.md

 A "pipeline/filter" may call `result = control.next()` to execute the later functions, then, do more work after that, and finally return the received `result` (or their own result, if desired).
 This allows it to do work *after* the other functions were called.
 Note, this assumes a synchronous execution through the entire chain afterwards.
 If a later function uses `control.pause()` then a result containing the paused info will be returned to `control.next()`.

-Asynchronous steps are achievable using `resume = control.pause()`.
-Once called, the chain will wait to continue execution until the *resume* function is called.
+Asynchronous steps are achievable using `actions = control.pause()`.
+Once called, the chain will wait to continue execution until the `actions.resume()` function is called.
 The *pause* function accepts a `reason` value which will stored in the *control*.
 Note, the current result will be returned back through the synchronous executions and return a final result containing the `paused` information.

 Sometimes it's helpful to end a chain early because its work is complete without calling the later functions.
 Use `control.stop()` to do that.
 It will return a result back through the synchronous executions.
 The *stop* function accepts a `reason` value which will be part of the returned results.